bayes-bats/tier2-freq-bayes/README.md

 For the digital materials, note that this repository uses the [renv](https://rstudio.github.io/renv/articles/renv.html) package to provide a lockfile.
 So long as you have `renv` installed, you should be able to use `renv::restore()` to install all required packages for the activity.

-## Getting Help
+## Community Guidelines / Getting Help

-Session info from a successful build of the activity materials are available in [this file](https://raw.githubusercontent.com/bayes-bats/tier2-freq-bayes/main/session-info).
 Please see [this page](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/CONTRIBUTING.md) for guidelines on how to contribute, report issues, or seek support with the materials.

 ## Statement of Need

 As a discipline, statistics is quite special.
 While most quantitative sciences operate under a single *paradigm* (a set of common, unchallenged assumptions), statistics has two: frequentist and Bayesian.
 That statisticians operate under two paradigms *that sometimes give different results* is disturbing to some practicing scientists.
 Many students do not even get a chance to observe this controversy: A recent survey of high-ranking institutions found that only ~30% offer *any* Bayesian statistics course.

 Far from being an academic distinction, modern students must have a minimal comprehension of the importance of paradigmatic differences.
 For students to become practicing statisticians, they must develop a skeptical disposition, particularly towards statistical assumptions.
 For students to be productive and active citizens, they must have foundational statistical literacy.
 A foundational component of statistical literacy is the basic understanding that quantitative results are based on analytic assumptions.
 Our proposed activity is a constructivist approach to generate a *productive controversy* that highlights this fundamental insight.

-## Community Guidelines

-For guidelines on contributing, reporting issues, or seeking support, please see [this page](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/CONTRIBUTING.md).

 ## Acknowledgements